mrlonis/mrlonis-spring-boot-monorepo/playground/sql/README.md

 ```

 In this refactored code, I've assumed the existence of a separate ItemDto class for representing item data, as well as an ItemService for searching items.
 This promotes better separation of concerns and improves maintainability.
 Additionally, input validation and error handling have been added for robustness.

+### APIs Solutions Used

+Without any additional context, some broad improvements that I would suggest are as follows:

+- Add input validation to ensure that any parameters that are required are present to prevent unnecessary work and to prevent other errors downstream.
+This is hard to do without further context of how the Dao objects work and the underlying database schema.
+- Implement pagination.
+We already have the pagination query parameters here, we just need to properly use them.
+We are reducing the size retrieved from the database, but we could enhance the response entity to include useful links to grab the next page like with Spring Data Repository pagination.
+- Implement error handling and return useful error messages along with appropriate HTTP status codes.
+- Add logging around points of failure to make potential debugging easier in the future.
+- Reduce the number of query parameters.
+To do this we could implement path parameters to reduce the number of query parameters.
+For example, customer ID would make a great candidate for a path parameter.
+The new path could be "report/{customerId}".
+- Where possible, use the correct type for the query parameters instead of parsing them.
+For example, orderGuideOnly should be a boolean type instead of a string type.